ikenox/equil/README.md

 1. Install

-    You don't have to install because its source is small single file and got from the web by `curl` command when execution.
+    You don't have to install because its source is small single file and you can get it from the web by `curl` command when execution.

 2. Prepare task definition file